 Vesting Period

 The vesting period in the L G P S is two years.
-You will meet the two years vesting period if:
+You will meet the two-year vesting period if:

 you have been a member of the L G P S in England and Wales for two years, or

-you have brought a transfer of pension rights into the L G P S in England or Wales from a different occupational pension scheme or from a European pensions institution and the length of service you had in that scheme or institution was two or more years or, when added to the period of time you have been a member of the L G P S is, in aggregate, two or more years, or
+you have brought a transfer of pension rights into the L G P S from a different occupational pension scheme or from a European pensions institution and the length of service you had in that scheme or institution was two or more years or, when added to the period of time you have been a member of the L G P S is, in aggregate, two or more years, or

-you have brought a transfer of pension rights into the L G P S in England or Wales from a pension scheme or arrangement where you were not allowed to receive a refund of contributions, or
+you have brought a transfer of pension rights into the L G P S from a pension scheme or arrangement where you were not allowed to receive a refund of contributions, or

-you have previously transferred pension rights out of the L G P S in England or Wales to a pension scheme abroad (ie to a qualifying recognised overseas pension scheme), or
+you have previously transferred pension rights out of the L G P S to a pension scheme abroad (ie to a qualifying recognised overseas pension scheme), or

-you already hold a deferred benefit or are receiving a pension from the L G P S in England or Wales (other than a survivor's pension or pension credit member's pension), or
+you already hold a deferred benefit or are receiving a pension from the L G P S (other than a survivor's pension or pension credit member's pension), or

-you have paid National Insurance contributions whilst a member of the L G P S and cease to contribute to the L G P S in the tax year of attaining pension age, or
+you have paid National Insurance contributions before 6 April 2016 while a member of the L G P S and stop contributing to the L G P S in the year you reach State Pension Age or later, or

-you cease to contribute to the L G P S at age 75, or
+you stop contributing to the L G P S at age 75, or

 you die in service.